jdcloudcom/en/documentation/Management/Monitoring/FAQ/FAQ.md

 **4.Q: How is the alarm rule implemented?**

    A: Once the monitoring rules are met, the system immediately notifies the contact.
-The alarm notification interval is 24 hours,If the alarm is continuous within 24 hours, the alarm notification will be sent again after 24 hours; if it is not met, the alarm notification will not be sent again.
+The alarm notification interval is 24 hours, if the alarm is continuous within 24 hours, the alarm notification will be sent again after 24 hours; if it is not met, the alarm notification will not be sent again.
 In the alarm notification, the system will inform you the triggered Monitoring Rules Items and the Threshold you set.